evan47west/Bylaws/Bylaws.md

     - When someone moves out of the house, they are given their deposit back.
     - When the balance reaches $3500, up to $500 may be withdrawn for chapter use.
     - In case of a chapter financial emergency, the Treasurer may, upon agreement of himself and the President, withdraw money from this account to be transferred to the house checking account.
 The Chapter must be informed of this action at the next GFM.
 Any money withdrawn from the room deposit account for this purpose must be replaced within thirty (30) business days.
   6. The Treasurer must present the semesterly fees and budget for the House, to be approved by the EC, at the ECM before the second to last GFM of the preceding Active term.
-The fees and budget may be approved in accordance with Article 10 Section 2 Subection 4 and 5.
+The fees and budget may be approved in accordance with Article 10 Section 2 Subsection 4 and 5.

 ### Section 6.
 The Meal Plan budget must be balanced.
 This includes all utility, food, supply, and employee expenses.
 As such no money collected from dues shall be used to pay Meal Plan utility, food, supply, and employee expenses.
 The Meal Plan budget shall be funded by the following:
   1. Meal Plan Fees shall be charged at a rate determined on a semesterly basis during the Active Chapter period of the fraternity.
 All Active Brothers and Associate Members who live on campus shall participate in the Chapter Meal Plan.
 Exceptions shall be granted to those members whose excuses are approved by the Assistant Treasurer.
 Any excuse, which fails, may be appealed to the J-Board.
 The Assistant Treasurer shall have the authority to enforce adherence to excuses as approved by the J-Board.
   2. Meal Plan Fees shall be charged at a rate determined on a semesterly basis during the Summer period of the fraternity to each Active Brother who chooses to purchase a Meal Plan.
   3. The Assistant Treasurer must present the semesterly fees and budget for the Meal Plan, to be approved by the EC, at the ECM before the second to last GFM of the preceding Active term.
-The fees and budget may be approved in accordance with Article 10 Section 2 Subection 4 and 5.
+The fees and budget may be approved in accordance with Article 10 Section 2 Subsection 4 and 5.

 ### Section 7.
 The Treasurer shall be directly responsible for all financial matters regarding the Chapter budget and House budget, and shall oversee the Assistant Treasurer in matters regarding the Meal Plan budget.
 The Treasurer shall: